jprivillaso/SpringIntegration/README.md

 It is really important to understand that this application is made with Brite.js, so you will need former knowledge of it to understand the division of view layers.

+You can also check this links:

+www.britesnow.com for Brite.js
+www.springsource.org for Spring Framework and Spring Data Documentation